LoveKino/cl-skeleton/README.md

 ## preface

-- every skeleton must be simple to use.
+- Every skeleton must be simple to use.

-- every skeleton must can run without changing any code.
+- Every skeleton must can run without changing any code.

-- every skeleton must have a simple description.
+- Every skeleton must have a simple description.